oukooveu/ansible-role-nats-cluster/README.md

 System user and group to run NATS server.
 Default value: `nats:nats`.

-### nats_service

-NATS system service name.
-Multiple services with different names can be configured on one host (but different playbooks are required).
-Default value: `nats-server`.

 ### nats_host

 Host for client connections.
 Default value: `0.0.0.0`.